-Owning your own motorcycle is a thrilling experience, especially in San Francisco, CA. It’s warm, usually sunny, and there are wide stretches of open highways to enjoy.
-I am San Francisco personal injury lawyer, Michael Ehline.
+Owning your own motorcycle is a thrilling experience, especially in San Francisco, CA. It’s warm, usually sunny, and there are vast stretches of open highways to enjoy.
+I am San Francisco’s injury lawyer, Michael Ehline.
 Below I will cover one of the best methods possible to avoid motorcycle accidents, safety classes!

 People over 21 years old don’t have to have riding skills before they start riding.
-You may want to use your motorcycle safely, but it’s hard to avoid a California motorcycle accident without the proper education.
+You may want to use your motorcycle safely, but avoiding a California motorcycle accident is challenging without the proper education.

-If you don’t know much about motorcycle safety, it’s crucial to enroll in a California Motorcyclist Safety Program.
-Students who do end up with more knowledge because they received training on how to ride a bike correctly.
+Enrolling in a California Motorcyclist Safety Program is crucial if you don’t know much about motorcycle safety—students who do have more knowledge because they received training on how to ride a bike correctly.

 Many classes are taught online, so you need zero experience and can learn from great instructors.
-Even with the right CMSP course completed, there could come a time where you’re involved in a motorcycle accident.
-You may have passed properly, but a car hit your bike and threw you.
-These things happen, and if they do, you can rely on Ehline Law Firm.
+Even with the right CMSP course completed, there could come a time when you’re involved in a motorcycle accident.
+You may have adequately passed, but a car hit your bike and threw you.
+These things happen; if they do, you can rely on Ehline Law Firm.
 Our lawyers focus on your needs and can help you create a claim and get the settlement and benefits you deserve.

-Having your own bike is exciting so that you get an adrenaline rush and enjoy the open road.
-Those living in San Francisco, CA, are sure to appreciate the pleasant climate and scenic bike routes, such as the Angles Crest Highway, the Redwood Ride, and the Pacific Coast Highway.
+Having your bike is exciting, so you get an adrenaline rush and enjoy the open road.
+Those living in San Francisco, CA, are sure to appreciate the pleasant climate and scenic bike routes, such as the Angeles Crest Highway, the Redwood Ride, and the Pacific Coast Highway.

-Motorcycles are popular throughout the state, but before you put on a helmet and get on one, you must have a valid motorcycle license to comply with the state laws.
-While the process is simple, the steps you take depend on your needs.
+Motorcycles are popular throughout the state, but before you put on a helmet and get on one, you must have a valid motorcycle license to comply with state laws.
+While the process is simple, your steps depend on your needs.

-Anyone who wants to ride a motorcycle in San Francisco, CA, requires a valid motorcycle license at all times.
+Anyone who wants to ride a motorcycle in San Francisco, CA, always requires a valid motorcycle license.

 The state issues different license classes for operating two-wheel vehicles:

 You must earn your license, and this depends on your age.
-Those who aren’t 21 years old must get a motorcycle endorsement in San Francisco, CA before they get a driver’s license that allows for motorcycle usage.
+Those who aren’t 21 years old must get a motorcycle endorsement in San Francisco, CA, before getting a driver’s license for motorcycle usage.
 They must also take part in a California Motorcyclist Safety Program.
 Let’s learn more about the process for those under 21.

-If you’re not yet 21 years old, you need to have an instruction permit for six months before applying to get a motorcycle license.
+If you’re not yet 21 years old, you must have an instruction permit for six months before applying for a motorcycle license.
 To get this, you must complete a California Motorcyclist Safety Program that’s CHP-approved.

-When you’ve finished and passed the riding skills test, you may visit your San Francisco, CA, DMV to show them the completion certificate of the CMSP Motorcyclist Training course.
+When you’ve finished and passed the riding skills test, you may visit your San Francisco, CA, DMV to show them the CMSP Motorcyclist Training course completion certificate.
 At the DMV, you must present your Social Security number, fill out a card application, pay an application fee, pass a vision test, and pass a knowledge test.
 You’ve got three chances to do that before you must complete the motorcycle training once again.

-However, you may choose to take other motorcyclist training programs to learn as much as you can before riding.
+However, you may take other motorcyclist training programs to learn as much as possible before riding.
 That way, you’re in more control.

-Once you’ve had your permit for six months and have taken the California Motorcyclist Safety Program, you can apply to get a California motorcycle license.
+Once you’ve had your permit for six months and taken the California Motorcyclist Safety Program, you can apply for a California motorcycle license.
 San Francisco residents should bring their motorcycle training certificate and instruction permit to the DMV.

 Since you’ve completed your CMSP, you don’t need a skills test.
 However, the DMV might request an observation test.

-If you’re over 21 years old, you can apply for a license with no experience and without an instruction permit.
+If you’re over 21 years old, you can apply for a license without experience and an instruction permit.